-Our lab is excited to welcome the lab of Barbara Engelhardt to Gladstone!
+Our lab is excited that the lab of Barbara Engelhardt is joining us at Gladstone!

 Katie Pollard speaks out about proposed cuts to federal science funding in The Atlantic.

 Graduate student Hane Ryu is a finalist in the UCSF Grad Slam.